chriswendt/ietf/draft-ietf-stir-passport.md

 ### Persona Assertion Token (PASSporT)

-**draft-wendt-stir-passport-00**
+**draft-ietf-stir-passport-00**

 **Abstract**

-This memo defines a token format for verifying with non-repudiation the originator of a set of information.
-This set of information, minimally the persona, in the context of this document represents the actor that either directly or indirectly represents the identity and associated data related to the entity that is originating the transmission of that information to another entity in a network.
-For protecting the integrity of the transmission of this information, the originator uses a cryptographic signature generally with a key that embeds authorization from a trust anchor to prove to a terminating party that the originator is both authorized to assert the information including the persona of the sender and the information wasn't altered or modified in transit.
-Additionally, the token is extensible to incorporate other profiles of information related to the persona of the originator, other actors that may be part of the delivery of the token and other metadata.
-In particular, verification of this information in the VoIP world is important for validating telephone calls and the telephone numbers they are presenting and can be utilized as an important tool for combat spoofing of identity and other forms of impersonation, but it is imagined that the PASSporT will be useful for many applications where there is an originating and terminating party that may not have a direct trust relationship.
+This document defines a token format for verifying with non-repudiation information associated with the originator of personal communications.
+In the process of originating personal communications and in order to protect the integrity of the information used to identify the originator, a cryptographic signature is defined.
+The cryptographic signature is defined with the intention that the terminating party can verify the originator identity related information, that the originator is an authorized entity to assert the information, and that the originator information wasn't altered or modified in transit.
+Additionally, the token should be extensible to incorporate new types and profiles of information related to the originator identity or perhaps other information regarding the delivery of the personal communications.
+In particular, verification of this information in the VoIP world is important for validating originating telephone numbers to avoid illegitimate "spoofing" of the identity for fraudulent or deceptive purposes.
+PASSporT is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenerios where there is an originating and terminating parties may not have a direct trusted relationship.

 **1. Introduction**

-This document will define a method for the creation and verification of an extensible canonical token that is intended for cryptographically verifying both an originator, the validity of the originator, information associated with a specific transaction and an application specific a set of information through digital signatures and the associated chain of trust.
-The primary goal of PASSporT is to provide a framework for signing persona related information using a common, extensible approach.
-A second goal is for this token approach is to abstract from any specific signaling call logic, so creation and verification of information can be implemented in a flexible way with minimal dependence on specific signaling constructs.
-There will be specifications that will provide signaling specific guidance on how to use and transport PASSporT tokens, but this is out of scope for this document.
+This document will define a method for the creation and verification of an extensible canonical token that is intended for cryptographically verifying minimally an originating identity or more generally a URI representing the originator of personal communications and through extended profiles other information associated with the originating party or the transport of the personal communications.
+The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
+A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so creation and verification of information can be implemented in a flexible way and used in many personal communications implementations or even between different signaling protocol interworking.
+It is anticipated that there will be signaling protocol specific guidance on how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.
 Note: As of the authoring of this document, draft-ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.

 **2. Token Overview**